 When reviewing your transfer DAR, you may find that certain transfer courses do not have BSU equivalencies, and have fallen into general or technical electives.
-If you feel that you’ve taken equivalent courses elsewhere and want to use them in your major, you should complete and submit a Transfer Equivalency Form to the BSU Records office, with the help of your faculty program advisor.
+If you feel that you’ve taken BSU-equivalent courses elsewhere and want to use them in your major, please complete and submit a Transfer Equivalency Form to the BSU Records office, with the help of your faculty program advisor.
 A BSU Transfer Advisor may also assist you with this process.

-Visit Transferology to find classes that transfer within the Minnesota Transfer Curriculum and possibly into your major.
+Visit Transferology to find classes that transfer into BSU’s liberal education goal areas and possibly into your major.

 Types of Transferable Credit